-Iron deficiency anemia: Treatment of iron-deficiency anemia in patients undergoing hemodialysis in conjunction with erythropoietin therapy
+Iron deficiency anemia: Treatment of iron-deficiency anemia in patients 6 years and older with chronic kidney disease undergoing hemodialysis in conjunction with supplemental erythropoietin therapy

-Known hypersensitivity to ferric gluconate or any component of the formulation
+Hypersensitivity to ferric gluconate or any component of the formulation.

-Note: A test dose of 2 mL diluted in NS 50 mL administered over 60 minutes was previously recommended (not in current manufacturer labeling).
-Doses >125 mg are associated with increased adverse events.
+Note: A test dose of 2 mL diluted in NS 50 mL administered over 60 minutes was previously recommended (not in current manufacturer labeling [consider a test dose in patients with a history of drug allergies]).

 Refer to adult dosing.

-For IV infusion, dilute ferric gluconate in NS (children: 25 mL NS, adults: 100 mL NS).
+For IV infusion, dilute ferric gluconate in NS 100 mL.